By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-Yellow alerts have been issued for the North West, North East, South West, and Yorkshire and the Humber regions, indicating potential minor impacts on health services.
-These warnings represent the third-highest level in the national heat response framework.
+Yellow alerts have been issued for the North West, North East, South West, and Yorkshire and the Humber regions, indicating potential minor impacts on health services according to the UK Health Security Agency.

 Healthcare services brace for surge in demand

-Health and social care services across amber alert regions are preparing for increased demand as temperatures climb.
-Hospitals and care homes face particular challenges, with facilities at risk of overheating and staff potentially affected by travel delays.
+According to the UK Health Security Agency alerts, health and social care services across amber alert regions are preparing for increased demand as temperatures climb.
+The agency warns that hospitals and care homes may overheat and staff are likely to be affected, some because of travel delays.

-Previous heatwaves in England have demonstrated the strain on NHS services, with research published in The Lancet Planetary Health showing significant correlations between temperature spikes and healthcare utilization rates.
+Research published in The Lancet Planetary Health has shown significant correlations between temperature spikes and healthcare utilization rates during previous heatwaves in England.

 Climate adaptation measures under scrutiny